bitfocus/companion-module-aja-kumo/companion/HELP.md

 - Pre-select a destination (`destination`)
     - This is a two-part action.
 It sets a draft destination you choose and Companion remembers it.
 Then later, run "Send source" action once you know the intended Source.
 This could be in a separate button press, or after some processing has occurred.
 - Send source to the pre-selected destination (`source`)
-    - Sends a route command with the Source being the one chosen here, and the Destination being the one pre-selected with the action "Pre-select".
+    - The second part.
+Sends a route command with the Source being the one chosen here, and the Destination being the one pre-selected with the action "Pre-select".
 - Take (apply) a salvo
     - Sends a command to apply a saved salvo.
 - Swap source between two given destinations